wieni/wienimal_editor_toolbar/UPGRADING.md

 The `version`, `versionDate` & `username` default variables are removed.
 Make sure no other code (eg. wienimal) is using these variables.

+If the `plugin.manager.menu.link` service is already overrided in custom code, make sure to remove the custom code or to combine both.